Witiko/doctoral-thesis/defense.md

 find a recommendation what techniques they should use in which retrieval scenario.

-As I say in Section 3, the current state-of-the-art math-aware search engines are Approach0 for the retrieval of isolated math formulae and Tangent-L for full-text search.
+In Section 3, I list the current state-of-the-art math-aware search engines, which at the moment are Approach0 for the retrieval of isolated math formulae and Tangent-L for full-text search.

 Approach0 uses the operator tree content math representation, which I describe in Section 2.2, and structural matching, query expansion, and sparse retrieval